 Television channels like Movies 24 and True Movies deliver an annual array of made-for-television festive films from Autumn onwards.
-The TV equivalent of pop-up Christmas shops arrive when they transform into Christmas 24 and True Christmas respectively, the latter as early as the first week in October.
+The TV equivalent of pop-up Christmas shops arrive when they transform into Christmas 24 and True Christmas respectively, the latter as early as the last week in September.

 New films are made each year for the American TV market, with Hallmark most prolific.
 Some premiere here in the UK each weekend in the run up to Christmas Day.
 The quality varies but the feel-good theme rarely does.
 Major British and American networks have also delivered their share of festive TV movies down the year’s.
 How to Christmas has searched the archives and outlined a great selection of live action and animated made-for-television films, providing you with a soupcon of information on each one.